cs480x-21c/01-ghd3/README.md

 * Floor Tom: V
 * Cymbal: F

-Link to the webpage: TODO: INSERT LINK HERE
+Link to the webpage: [https://japierreswe.github.io/01-ghd3/index.html](https://japierreswe.github.io/01-ghd3/index.html)

 ## Technical Achievements
 * Animations that occur when a user plays each drum.
 Because the drums often contained numerous SVG elements, SVG groups were used to animate entire drums. d3's transition feature was used to to scale and rotate the drums.